mfieldhouse/bigip_parser/README.md

-#Generic Parser
+#BIGIP Virtual Parser
 - Uses the parslet gem
-- Parses lines of text, each line is parsed as :generic_line
+- Every line is parsed as :generic_line until the string 'virtual ' is reached
-- The parser can look for interesting lines.
-Lines starting 'mask ' are parsed as :mask.
+- All known options inside the 'virtual { }' confiuguration block are parsed
-- Use as a starting point for parsing configuration files or other structured data
+- Any unknown options are parsed as:generic_option